This Canadian Artist Halted Pipeline Development by Copyrighting His Land as a Work of Art

 Oh yeah.
 We had a gas leak at the gas plant just down the road that leaked for ten years.
 Ten years!
 And I complained minimum weekly.
 During that time my son was born with a congenital heart defect, which is what he had an operation for three days ago.
 And this is his fourth operation as a 21-year-old man.
 The first one was three months, second at three years, third at 15, and now at 21.

 Every time I complained they would try to figure out what it was, and they always said, "Yes, there's SO2 and other chemicals in the air, but they're well within Alberta guidelines."
-So, OK, my wife is retching in the garden my son is born with a congenital heart defect, and my other son develops asthma?
+So, OK my wife wretching in the garden and my son born with a congenital heart defect, and my other son develops asthma?
 I have my belief where it came from, but I can't prove it.
 The studies aren't being done because they don't want to find out that it's a problem.
 Some people are more sensitive?
-Well, that's just the cost of business maybe to them.
+Well that's just the cost of business maybe to them.

 What's it like to have been in so many battles like this throughout your life?

 We could launch some kind of legal suit, but I really just want to make art.
 I don't want to fight my whole life.
 I'm all about having fun.
 I just want to have a good time, but at the same time within that, you can change the world, well maybe not the world, but you can have some influence.
+I think about those people who walked 700km [to protest pipelines]; you can't tell me they didn't have fun along the way.
 It's not all bleak, there is change coming.

 Do you think there's hope for other Canadians who are in battles over pipeline development?